Miloincome/P1/README.md

 ## Features

 List of features ready
-Customers and Employees can log in/out.
+*Customers and Employees can log in/out.

-Customers can transfer money from different accounts.
+*Customers can transfer money from different accounts.
-Users can Register for an Account.
+*Users can Register for an Account.
+*Employees can add more employees
+*Employees can view customer accounts
+*Employees can view all customer accounts and an  organized fashion.

 To-do list:
 * Fix a few bugs that has the front end pointing to the wrong endpoint